-Beattie’s marine expertise — gained during a lifetime in the aquarium and zoo profession — helped guide the creation of new ocean policies.
-Appointed by President Bush in 2001 to the 16-member U.S. Commission on Ocean Policy, he helped craft recommendations on a range of issues, from stewardship of marine resources and pollution prevention to enhancing and supporting marine science, commerce and transportation.
-The final report was presented to the President and Congress in late summer 2004, listing ocean education and Great Lakes issues as a high priority in the report, with aquariums playing a prominent lead role.
+Beattie also served via Presidential appointment in 2001 to the 16-member U.S. Commission on Ocean Policy where he helped craft recommendations on a range of issues, from stewardship of marine resources and pollution prevention to enhancing and supporting marine science, commerce and transportation.
+The report was presented to President George W. Bush and Congress in late summer 2004, listing ocean education and Great Lakes issues as a high priority with aquariums playing a prominent lead role.

-Receiving an undergraduate degree in journalism in 1971 and a master’s degree in public relations in 1972 from Ohio State University, Beattie served as chairman of the Alumni Association’s board of directors from 2003-2005 in addition to a five-year term on the board.
+Receiving an undergraduate degree in journalism in 1971 and a master’s degree in public relations in 1972 from Ohio State University, Beattie served as chairman of its Alumni Association’s board of directors from 2003 to 2005 in addition to a five-year term as a member of the board.
 He also served on the Provost's External Advisory Board on Teaching, the Advisory Board for the School of Journalism and Communication and the OSU Chicago Major Gifts Committee.
-He received the School of Communications Distinguished Alumni Award in 2007, and then in late 2007 he was honored with the University’s Distinguished Service Award, the highest service award given by the university.
+He received the School of Communications Distinguished Alumni Award in 2007 and was also honored with the University’s Distinguished Service Award – the highest service award given by the university.
 Currently, he serves as the Chicago captain and chairman for the university's $2.5 billion fundraising campaign currently underway, But for Ohio State.

-Golf continues to play an important role in his career.
-Following on his golf scholarship at Ohio State, Beattie has made this life-long interest and continues to use it as an important tool in his management and fundraising responsibilities in the not-for-profit world.
-Beattie resides in Chicago's Streeterville neighborhood.
+Following on his golf scholarship at Ohio State, Beattie made the sport a life-long interest and continues to use it as an important tool in his management and fundraising responsibilities in the non-profit world.

 NOTE: High resolution photos of Ted A. Beattie, President/CEO of Shedd Aquarium and an overview of highlights and accomplishments throughout his 35-year career are available for the download at the following link: https://backup.filesanywhere.com/fs/v.aspx?v=8d696a865e5e6eb1a0a8.